Written by Dr. Nancy Ash, Chancellor of the NewEarth University

 (4) Order Out of Chaos: Man’s New Dialogue with Nature by Ilya Prigogine and Isabelle Stengers.

 A seasoned Raja Yoga teacher and practitioner of Dzogchen, Reverend Dr. Nancy Ash is known as a vajra-yogini and pioneering midwife to the new paradigm since the 1970s.
 Her heart-centered voice is heard worldwide as a passionate new-thought-leader, author/poet, web TV host of Kaleidoscope, and former radio co-host championing peace for all women, men and children on this planet.
-Dr. Ash is the executive director of NewEarth University, a planetary hub for wisdom-keeping of the NewEarth Project; and also president of New Earth Theological University (online), working as a professor/postgrad advisor for its School of Interspiritual Studies.
+Dr. Ash serves as the Chancellor of NewEarth University, a planetary hub for wisdom-keeping of the NewEarth Project; and she is also President of New Earth Theological University (online), working as a professor/postgrad advisor for its School of Interspiritual Studies.
 Nancy resides in the enchanted mountains of New Mexico, and has authored two books: Garland of Grace: Sitting with the Dying Sun, and, Doing a 360: Turning Your Life Around to Follow Soul’s Purpose.